Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Conclusion

 \section{Conclusion}

-We proposed a method for QFC that enables the collection of the idler mode from a direction normal to the propagation of the signal and pump waves.
+We proposed a novel method for QFC that enables the collection of a $_{m_{idl}=0}$, low-Q mode from a direction normal to the propagation of the signal and pump waves, with output frequencies spanning 165 nm in the O-band.
 When applied to quantum networking, this method could be used to create contained unit cells for a qubit that interfaces directly with the infrared, reducing overall losses and increasing the scalability of color center qubits.
-Future work may be to experimentally validate the FFWM unit cell, quantifying added noise and single-photon purity under pulsed pumping, and extend the scheme to other material stacks such as quantum dots in lithium niobate circuits~\cite {wang2025large}.
-Our co-designed spatio-spectral interface can enable compact, fabrication-ready building blocks for scalable telecom-band quantum networking architectures, beyond the limitation of narrow-band and bulky fiber platforms~\cite{amorim2025spatial}.
+Future work may be to experimentally confirm that added noise is negligible and single-photon purity under pulsed pumping and extend the scheme to other material stacks such as quantum dots in lithium niobate circuits~\cite{wang2025large}.
+Our spatio-spectral system architecture can enable compact, fabrication-ready building blocks for scalable telecom-band quantum networking architectures, beyond the limitations of SLMs or narrow-band and bulky fiber platforms~\cite{amorim2025spatial}.

 We also presented an end-to-end analysis of the factors determining the efficiency of the spin-photon interface in a FFWM scheme, and found pump powers for which the $\beta$ factor and conversion to the idler mode lead to an optimal $\eta_{idler}$.
 By considering the non-radiative emission of the color center, we provide a more accurate model for the performance of color centers that demonstrates the impact of the quality factor and Purcell enhancement on spatio-spectral conversion.
 Continued system-level efficiency analysis of such integrated nonlinear photonic circuits~\cite{wu2025bidirectional} can pave the way forward to the improvement and realization of highly efficient spin-photon interfaces.